mongodb/mongo-cxx-driver/etc/releasing.md

    - Switch back to the branch with documentation updates: `git checkout post-release-changes`.
 - Wait a few minutes and verify mongocxx.org has updated.

+## Merge the release branch back into `master` if necessary

+If this is a patch release on a minor release branch, create a pull request on GitHub to merge the latest state of the `releases/rX.Y` branch containing the new release tag `rX.Y.Z` into the `master` branch.
+Use the "Create a merge commit" option when merging this pull request.

+> [IMPORTANT]
+> Use the "Create a merge commit" option when merging this pull request!

+Do **NOT** delete the release branch after merge.

+Verify correct repo state by running `git describe --tags --abbrev=0` on the post-merge `master` branch, which should return the patch release tag `rX.Y.Z`.
+Adding the `--first-parent` flag should return the last minor release tag `rX.Y.0`.

 ## Update CHANGELOG.md post-release ...

 CHANGELOG.md on the `master` branch contains sections for every release.
 This is intended to ease searching for changes among all releases.